Croatia Traveller logo

 Accommodation in Brac

 Compared to other islands in southern Dalmatia, it's relatively inexpensive to stay in Brac.
+Because of its beach, Bol is by far the most popular destination and the priciest in summer.
 More.

 Getting to Brac